 - a.
 For Selector type, choose the way that your audio assets are identified.
 Often, this is by track.
-If you are using an HLS input, and would like to select an alternate audio rendition, see Using alternate audio renditions. - b.
+If you are using an HLS input, and would like to select an alternate audio rendition, see Alternate HLS audio rendition requirements. - b.
 Provide the identifier (that is, track number, PID, or language code) for your primary audio asset.
 Your primary audio asset is likely to be track 1.